kalsmic/SendITAPI_Challenge3/README.md

 # SendIT API
 SendIT is a courier service that helps users deliver parcels to different destinations.
 SendIT provides courier quotes based on weight categories.

+**prerequisites for using the project**
+- PostgresSQL - a powerful, open source object-relational database system.
+- Python -  an interpreted high-level programming language for general-purpose programming.
+- Postman - a tool used to send requests and receive responses through our REST API

 **SENDIT API ENDPOINTS**